Kudaes/rust_tips_and_tricks/README.md

     pub Handles: [SYSTEM_HANDLE_TABLE_ENTRY_INFO; 1],
 }
 ```
-In this situation, I have noticed that is way better to manually define the struct in your code instead of directly import it as it is from the official crates, which will allow you to replace the one element array with a dynamic size vector:
+In this situation, I have noticed that is way better to manually define the struct in your code instead of directly import it as it is from the official crates, which will allow you to replace the one element array with a dynamic size `vector`:
 ```rust
 #[repr(C)]
 pub struct SYSTEM_HANDLE_INFORMATION {